jilljenn/tryalgo/docs/content.rst

 Cycles
 ::::::

-The library contains implementations of 4 cycle finding algorithms.
+The library contains implementations of several cycle finding algorithms.
 The most basic problem consists of finding any cycle in a given undirected graph.
 In the second problem we are given an edge weighted graph and want to compute a cycle of minimum total weight.
 For the third problem we want to minimize the total cycle weight over the cycle length.
-And in the last problem we want to find a cycle that visits every edge exactly once.
+In the Eulerian cycle problem we want to find a cycle that visits every edge exactly once.

 =========================== ========== ======================= ============================================================================== ===============
 problem                     graph      complexity              algorithm                                                                      implementation